CADLAB-io/CADLAB.io-swarm-stack/README.md

 ### Add license file

-Put your license.key file into `configs` directory of the swarm project.
+Put your license.key file into `/var/cadlab/configs` directory of the swarm project.
 Do not modify or re-save the license file, as it will fail validation and license key will not be valid.

 You can copy the license file from your local machine to the server in multiple ways.
 For example, if you're on Mac or Linux you can use the `scp` [command](http://www.hypexr.org/linux_scp_help.php) like so: